 Without question, this is definitely the most comprehensive book on this list, but it’s more theory and science than practical application, at least compared to other books on the list.

-The research is overwhelming and the depth in all areas of strength (speed strength, strength speed, maximal strength, explosive strength, hypertrophy) is absolutely mind-blowing.
+The research is overwhelming (outdated though) and the depth in all areas of strength (speed strength, strength speed, maximal strength, explosive strength, hypertrophy) is mind-blowing.

-If you read this and understand it, you’ll have an in-depth understanding of the mechanisms of strength, performance, and even hypertrophy training.
+If you read this and understand some of the concepts, you’ll have an in-depth understanding of the mechanisms of strength, performance, and even hypertrophy training.

 Do not expect to read the book quickly.
 This is a book you sit and read in small parts over a long time (as I still do to this day).

-Take your time with it, digest the material, and refer back to it.
+Take your time with it, digest it, and refer back to it.

-This is the “deepest dive” in strength training you man ever read.
+This is the “deepest dive” in strength training you may ever read.

 It’s a brilliant book for those that truly want a total understanding and appreciation of real strength, but it is very technical.

-A VERY practical book, whereas Supertaining is very scientific, this is more practical application.
+A very practical book, whereas Supertaining is very scientific, this is more the practical application to training.